h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 2. "**Classifier**, which is usually composed by fully connected layers.
 The main goal of the classifier is to classify the image based on the detected features.
 A fully connected layer is a layer whose neurons have full connections to all activation in the previous layer"(Pedro Marcelino).

 The following image shows the architecture of a model based on CNNs.
-It is important to note that this illustration is a simplified version that fits this text's purposes.
-The illustration doesn't capture the complexity of the model's architecture.
+It is important to note that this illustration is a simplified version that fits this text's purposes (The illustration doesn't capture the complexity of the model's architecture.).

 <p align="center">